 Popular storytelling duo Suzanne Savoy and Jack Herholdt perform a rendition of Capote’s heartwarming coming of age story.
 Scholars believe this story, and its companion (see below), is as autobiographical as Capote ever was.
 To pre-read both of these short stories in one book, the library, as well as Browseabout Books carries this gift-worthy book.

-Don’t miss the chance to see the performance by Gerald Dickens, the great great grandson of Charles Dickens.
+Don’t miss the chance to see the ENCORE performance by Gerald Dickens, the great great grandson of Charles Dickens.
+After last year’s resounding success, this remarkable piece is back!
 Captivating audiences all over the world with his talents, and performing in major venues, actor, writer and producer Gerald Dickens will act out a rendition of A Christmas Carol as 30 different characters!

 Make those reservations and don’t miss out on Lewes Library’s unique and exceptional offerings to the public.
 As you can see, libraries are not just about books!